Click here for Nexus Boat Plans

 This is a 1/5 scale (56.75") model.

-Malcolm Roberts of Melbourne, Australia is building a powered, radio controlled model of our 23' Wooden Shoe design.
-We thought we'd show you some photos of his progress, so you could better see what a Wooden Shoe looks like "in the wood" as it were.
+Malcolm Roberts of Melbourne, Australia has built a powered, radio controlled model of our 23' Wooden Shoe design.
+We thought we'd show you some photos of his project, so you could better see what a Wooden Shoe looks like "in the wood" as it were.

 Here you see the boat "in frame."
 Since this is a model he had some latitude with the structural components and chose not to build it structurally the same as the full size boat.
 This is also what we did with our Odyssey model.
 The frames that you see here are not the same size, construction, or frequency as in the full size boat.
 This shot, however, gives you a good idea of the shape and how it changes along the length of the boat.